Visa and Immigration Advice

 Submit original certificates of education with your application, proving that you are qualified for the course.
 Your course must show ‘academic progression’.
 You are not allowed to keep studying courses at the same level.
 You have to progress upwards through UK levels of study.

+Most school English exams. are not accepted by the UK Border Agency.
 You must hold a valid test certificate from one of the UKBA-approved English test providers.
 See English language for full information about this.

 Interviewing has always been part of the visa application process.
 You could be interviewed at the visa application centre when you submit your application form.
 You might be asked questions about the course you are going to study, your reasons for studying in the UK, or why you chose Leeds City College.
 Just answer all questions truthfully and don’t worry: being interviewed does not mean that there is a problem with your application.